ruf-io/mz_shop_demo/README.md

         JOIN item_pageviews ON item_pageviews.item_id = items.id;
     ```

-    This last one shows some of the advanced JOIN capabilities of Materialize, we're joining our two previous views with items to create a complex roll-up summary of purchases, pageviews, and conversion rates.
+    This last view shows some of the JOIN capabilities of Materialize, we're joining our two previous views with items to create a summary of purchases, pageviews, and conversion rates.

     If you select from `item_summary` you can see the results in real-time: